nectar-cookbooks/mediaflux/README.md

     a mediaflux account.
 (For the init script, this needs to be the Mediaflux admin account.
 In other contexts, this could be an upload user's account, or the end user's account.)
   * `MFLUX_JAVA_OPTS` gives the server's JVM options.
+(This overrides the `MFLUX_JAVA_OPTS` variable in the 'mfluxrc' file.)

-Since the servicerc file contains admin authorization credentials, it should be owned by "root:root" and not world readable or writeable.
-(If this is not sufficiently secure, consider using SELinux or similar to further limit access.)
+Since the 'servicerc' file contains admin authorization credentials, it should be owned by "root:root" and not be world readable or writeable.
+(If this is not sufficiently secure, then consider using SELinux or similar to further limit access.)

 Typical scripts will / should "source" this file to pick up the default settings